 4. Watch your favourite programme

 Sometimes all we really need to do is switch off from the world, stick on our favourite programme and eat our favourite comfort meal – and that’s ok!

 5. Cut yourself some slack

 It’s important to listen to your body.
-If you want to cancel plans to stay inside then do it, don’t push yourself too far.
+If you want to cancel plans to stay inside then you should definitely do it.
+Listen to your body and what your mind is saying so you don’t push yourself too far.
 If you’re feeling a bit down then don’t beat yourself up.
 Bad days are normal and everyone has them, be patient with yourself and treat yourself how you’d treat others.